CS:GO Trust Factor Guide

 It can be a long and arduous task to revive an accounts trust factor.
 Mostly due to low trust coming from poor previous behaviors.
 Though with continued dedication to these actions listed, the player gives themselves the best chance of improving their trust factor.

-Although the whole trust factor system is hidden behind smoke and mirrors.
+Although the whole trust factor system is hidden behind smoke and mirrors such as the danger zone ranking system.
 It can be said with a great deal of certainty that it is a massive improvement on the prime matchmaking system.
 Of course, the success of the system still relies on players continuously playing, then the system can collect data and place players together with increasing accuracy.